dhis2/notes/decisions/2021/02/03-fe-meeting.md

     applications and inject components so it only needs to be updated in one place (the shell).

--   Full documentation is available here: {insert link to austin's pdf}
+-   Full documentation is available [here](https://www.dropbox.com/s/eum0j1s4mdnc0es/Dynamic%20Modules%20and%20Plugins%20-%20Spec.pdf?dl=0)

 -   Demo: https://romantic-morse-3fe5bf.netlify.app